Chart Color Schemes

 Pitt Town has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Pitt Town Bypass, Ridgehaven Estate Box Hill, Multiple Residential Subdivisions Box Hill, Box Hill and Box Hill Industrial Precinct are key projects, with the following list detailing those most relevant.
+AreaSearch has identified one major project likely affecting this region: Pitt Town Bypass.
+Other notable projects include Ridgehaven Estate Box Hill, Multiple Residential Subdivisions Box Hill, and Box Hill Industrial Precinct.
+The following list details those projects most relevant.

 Professional plan users can use the search below to filter and access additional projects.